open-AIMS/ereefs-documentation/README.md

 For managing `Jobs`, `Tasks` and `Extraction-Requests`, administrators can use the `AdminTool`, projects [AdminUI](https://github.com/aims-ks/ereefs-admin-ui) and [AdminBackend](https://github.com/aims-ks/ereefs-admin-backend).
-**JJ: where can I find out more about the AdminTool?
-I can't see it in the Repositories section.
-GL: It's composed of AdminUI and AdminBackend**
 It has a JS user interface which communicates with Amazon API Gateway to process tasks (e.g. `approve-job`).

 A further component of the system is the `ExtractionTool`, projects [ExtractionToolUI](https://github.com/aims-ks/ereefs-extraction-tool-ui)